artsandideas/local-creativity/README.md

 ===========

-In addition to modifying the design and adding to the functionality, Arts &amp; Ideas is integrating.
+In addition to modifying the design, Arts &amp; Ideas is adding to the functionality by integrating.

   - Google Spreadsheets -> MongoDB through Zapier
   - Stripe Checkout for micro-funding